LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 Thesis Option
 ---------------------

-Effective Fall 2013, MS students in the CS degree may elect the MS thesis option.
+MS students in the Computer Science degree program may elect the MS thesis option.

-Students may choose to write a thesis in lieu of taking two classes (6 credits), although course work is strongly recommended over the thesis option, especially those not planning on a research-oriented career.
+Course work is strongly recommended over the thesis option, especially for those not planning on a research-oriented career.
 Many students pursuing the thesis option, therefore, would be considering a PhD program at another institution.

 Students wishing to do a thesis should discuss this option as early as possible with the GPD.

+Theses may involve research in purely theoretical computer science (for example, development or analysis of algorithms), or may involve development of a software package, or may involve instrumentation, measurement and analysis of existing systems (for example, studying network performance).
+Because of this wide range, there is no one formal course in research methods.
+Courses in the restricted-electives list above contain a significant component of area-specific integrated research-methods material.
+Students interested in writing a thesis are strongly urged to seek advising from the GPD or other faculty as early as possible as to which electives in this group will be the most appropriate for the student's proposed area of research.

-Here is an outline of the formal steps required by the Graduate School:
+Here is an outline of the steps toward your thesis.
+The ones in boldface are formal steps with documentation required by the Graduate School:

 #.
+If you wish to write a thesis, first identify a faculty advisor and
+    select a tentative topic or area of research.
+    The existing program allows you to take up to 6.0 hours of Comp 490: Independent Study.
+    You will typically begin their research program in such a course, though you may also identify an advisor and select a tentative topic as part of a conventional classroom course.

+#.
 Thesis/Dissertation Committee Recommendation

+    -  The next step is for you to secure permission to pursue the thesis option from the Graduate Program Director.
+    -  The Graduate Program Director, in consultation with you and your chosen advisor, recommends a thesis committee to the Graduate School.
+       The committee will consist of at least three faculty members; normally the committee director will be the advisor.
-    -  The first step in the thesis/dissertation process is forming a committee.
-When you are ready to begin, you should consult both your program's guidelines, and the Graduate School guidelines.
-For a thesis, typically two faculty comprise the committee – one director, one reader.
-When a student creates the committee on the gsps link `https://gsps.luc.edu/ <https://gsps.luc.edu/>`_ an email will then be sent to the director for approval and then the GPD.
+    -  **For the formal Graduate School process** **you create the committee at the gsps link** https://gsps.luc.edu/.
+An email will then be sent to the director for approval and then the GPD.
-    -  You will receive an email if your committee is formally approved by the Graduate School.
+    -  You will receives an email if your committee is formally approved by the Graduate School.

     At least 50% of the committee must be comprised of Loyola graduate